Tablettenschrank/PyCrypter/README.md

     * Clear progress bars for all long-running operations that show speed, progress, and estimated time remaining.
     * Highly configurable through the `config.ini` file.
     * Still works even if optional packages (`tqdm` for progress bars, `psutil` for system stats) are not installed.

 ---

+## Platform Support

+This tool is developed using cross-platform Python libraries and is expected to run correctly on Windows, macOS, and Linux.

+Currently, it is primarily tested on Windows.
+Formal testing and packaging for macOS and Linux are planned for the future but are not a current priority.

+---